jamiewilbraham/azure-docs/articles/cognitive-services/Bing-Spell-Check/overview.md

 First, try the Bing Spell Check Search API [interactive demo](https://azure.microsoft.com/services/cognitive-services/spell-check/) to see how you can quickly check a variety of texts.

-When you are ready to call the API, create a [Cognitive services API account](../../cognitive-services/cognitive-services-apis-create-account.md).
+When you are ready to call the API, create a [Cognitive Research Technologies API account](../../cognitive-services/cognitive-services-apis-create-account.md).
 If you don't have an Azure subscription, you can [create an account](https://azure.microsoft.com/try/cognitive-services/?api=bing-web-search-api) for free.